trackreco/mkFit/README.md

 - afer compiling the code, do: ```./mkFit/mkFit --help``` : Describes the full list of command line options, inputs, and defaults when running mkFit.
 The list can also be seen in the code in mkFit/mkFit.cc, although the defaults are hidden behind Config.[h,cc], as well as mkFit.cc.
 - cmssw-trackerinfo-desc.txt : Describes the structure of the CMS Phase-I geometry as represented within this repo.
 - index-desc.txt : Desribes the various hit and track indices used by different sets of tracks throughout the different stages of the read in, seeding, building, fitting, and validation.
 - validation-desc.txt : The validation manifesto: (somewhat) up-to-date description of the full physics validation suite.
-It is complemented by a somewhat out-of-date code flow diagram, found here: https://indico.cern.ch/event/656884/contributions/2676532/attachments/1513662/2363067/validation_flow_diagram-v4.pdf
+It is complemented by a somewhat out-of-date [code flow diagram](https://indico.cern.ch/event/656884/contributions/2676532/attachments/1513662/2363067/validation_flow_diagram-v4.pdf).
 - web/README_WEBPLOTS.md : A short markdown file on how to setup a website with an AFS or EOS directory on LXPLUS (best when viewed from a web browser, like this README).

 ## Section 9: CMSSW integration